-Fungus gnats lay their eggs in the soil, and the emerging larvae feed on the organic material in the soil as well as the plant’s root hairs.
+Fungus gnats are not strong fliers, so they tend to remain near their source of food, which is the organic matter and fungus in the soil of your potted houseplants.
+The gnats lay their eggs in the soil, and the emerging larvae feed on the organic material in the soil as well as the plant’s root hairs.
 The larvae are ¼ inch long translucent white or gray worms with shiny black heads.
-They may go unnoticed at this stage unless you have a crop of them.
-Then you could see slime trails similar to those of snails and slugs.
+They may go unnoticed at this stage unless you have a crop of them, then you could see slime trails similar to those of snails and slugs.

 The easiest first step is to allow the soil to remain dry for several days before watering again.
-Both the eggs and the larvae will eventually die off in dry soil.
+Then, both the eggs and the larvae will eventually die off in dry soil.
 Also, remove any standing water from runoff saucers.
 Another easy tip is to use a sterile potting mix because there is less organic matter for the young to feed on.